Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

 # Introduction

 In the course of unsupervised training, models can acquire harmful capabilities or undesired knowledge.
 Unlearning is the process of selectively removing this information from a model.
 For example, if a model was exposed to copyrighted content during training, a company may want to limit mentions of it during inference.
-Similarly, engineers distributing a model to a wide audience may want to make sure that model does not assist bad actors by providing them advantageous information.
+Similarly, engineers distributing a model to a wide audience may want to make sure that model does not assist bad actors by providing sensitive information.

 Approximate unlearning methods, based on tuning output to indirectly change internals, have been shown to be vulnerable to adversarial attacks.
-SAE unlearning, on the other hand, deals directly with a model’s internal representations, and so might prove to be more robust and complete.
+SAE unlearning, on the other hand, deals directly with a model’s internal representations and so might prove to be more robust and complete.

 In the course of this research spurt, I tried to:

 1) Convince myself that SAE unlearning was a viable approach.
 That is, that it actually removes the specific information from the model.

-2) Understand what kind of collateral effects unlearning has on the model’s performance
+2) Understand what kind of collateral effects unlearning has on the model’s performance.

-3) Get an initial perspective on the robustness of SAE unlearning vs other methods
+3) Get an initial perspective on the robustness of SAE unlearning vs other methods.

 # Investigation

 ## Choosing a Model

 Following the work of Ronan Eldan and Mark Russinovich in [Who’s Harry Potter](https://arxiv.org/pdf/2310.02238), I decided to attempt to make a model forget facts about the Harry Potter (HP) series.
-To begin, I looked for the the smallest model available within sae_lens and transformer_lens libraries that could answer a reasonable amount of facts about Harry Potter.
+To begin, I looked for the the smallest model available within the sae_lens and transformer_lens libraries that could answer a reasonable amount of facts about Harry Potter.